CalebRdgz/Nomad-Nerds/docs/apis.md

 }
 ```

 Input for a business can be any of the three shown above, depending on the need.
-For example, if you are looking for all buisnesses in city which match certain categories, you would need 'categories' and 'location'.
-However, if you were just trying to find the review/rating for a buisness, you would only need its buisness_id.
+For example, if you are looking for all businesses in city which match certain categories, you would need 'categories' and 'location'.
+However, if you were just trying to find the review/rating for a business, you would only need its business_id.
 The Output will be all information pertinent to our application from the API, which is listed above.

 ## Create a Rating

 * **Method**: 'POST'
-* **Path**: /api/buisness/rating
+* **Path**: /api/business/rating

 Input: